sdonohoo/forecasting/internal_docs/tsperf_rules.md

 The submitter needs to run the benchmark implementation five times using the integer random number generator seeds 1 through 5 and report all five results.
 The variance of the five run results should be reasonable, otherwise, it's an indicator of instability of the implementation.
 The median of the five results is reported as the performance of the submitted implementation.

 #### Hyperparameter tuning
+Submitter should justify choice of hyperparameter values if they are not the default ones.
+Example of justifications are improvement in validation error, reduction in running time or cost.
-Instructions for hyperparameter tuning are optional.
+Detailed instructions for hyperparameter tuning are optional.
 However, it's **highly recommended** to provide details of your hyperparameter tuning process, which will make it easier to adopt an implementation to a new dataset.

 ### Guideline for submitting the code